Adaptive Node Feature Selection For Graph Neural Networks

 \section{Abstract}

 We propose an adaptive node feature selection approach for graph neural networks (GNNs) that identifies and removes unnecessary features during training.
-The ability to measure how features contribute to model output is key for interpreting decisions, reducing dimensionality, and even improving performance by eliminating unhelpful variables.
-However, graph-structured data introduces complex dependencies that may not be amenable to classical feature importance metrics.
-Inspired by this challenge, we present a model- and task-agnostic method that determines relevant features during training based on changes in validation performance upon permuting feature values.
-We theoretically motivate our intervention-based approach by characterizing how GNN performance depends on the relationships between node data and graph structure.
-Not only do we return feature importance scores once training concludes, we also track how relevance evolves as features are successively dropped.
-We can therefore monitor if features are eliminated effectively and also evaluate other metrics with this technique.
-Our empirical results verify the flexibility of our approach to different graph architectures as well as its adaptability to more challenging graph learning settings.
+The ability to measure how features contribute to model output is key for interpreting decisions and reducing dimensionality by eliminating unhelpful variables.
+However, graph-structured data introduces complex dependencies that may be unsuited to classical feature importance metrics.
+Inspired by this, we present a data-, model-, and task-agnostic method that determines relevant features during training based on changes in validation performance upon permuting feature values.
+We theoretically motivate our approach by characterizing how the relationships between node data and graph structure influences GNN performance.
+Empirically, we show that (i) our highly general approach rivals the performance of tailored feature selection approaches that exploit prior assumptions; (ii) we return meaningful feature importance scores well before the GNN is fully trained; and (iii) our scores demonstrably extract relevant properties that inform feature importance for various graph learning settings.